PowerBI Notebook

 -- WRONG: calculated columns cannot aggregate across rows

-Revenue Column = SUM(fact_parking_transactions[amount]) -- returns error or wrong value
+Revenue Column = SUM(fact_parking_transactions[amount]) -- returns an error or the wrong value

 -- CORRECT: aggregations belong in measures